goleaf/lunar-ecom/README.md

 - `CustomTaxDriver.php` - Complete custom tax driver example
 - `StandardTaxCalculator.php` - Standard tax calculator (for use with system driver)

-## Storefront Session
+## Frontend Session

-This project implements storefront session following the [Lunar Storefront Session documentation](https://docs.lunarphp.com/1.x/storefront-utils/storefront-session):
+This project implements frontend session following the [Lunar Frontend Session documentation](https://docs.lunarphp.com/1.x/frontend-utils/frontend-session):

 - **Channel Management**: Initialize, set, and get the current channel
 - **Currency Management**: Initialize, set, and get the current currency
 - **Customer Groups Management**: Initialize, set, and get current customer groups
 - **Customer Management**: Initialize, set, and get the current customer
-- **Session Persistence**: Storefront session state is persisted in the session
+- **Session Persistence**: Frontend session state is persisted in the session

 **Overview**:

-The storefront session facade helps keep certain resources your storefront needs set, such as channel, customer group, customer, and currency.
+The frontend session facade helps keep certain resources your frontend needs set, such as channel, customer group, customer, and currency.
 The session state is automatically initialized via middleware.

 **Configuration**:

-Storefront session is automatically initialized via the `StorefrontSessionMiddleware` registered in `bootstrap/app.php`.
+Frontend session is automatically initialized via the `FrontendSessionMiddleware` registered in `bootstrap/app.php`.
 The middleware initializes:
 - Channel (defaults to 'webstore' if available)
 - Currency (defaults to 'USD' if available)
 - Customer Groups (defaults to default customer groups)